-An Anthology of Selected Samizdat Texts on Social Problems, compiled by V. N. Chalidze, Issue No. 1
+An Anthology of Selected Samizdat Texts on Social Issues, compiled by V. N. Chalidze, Issue No. 1

 Instead of replying to the letters from the Crimean Tatars, the heads and other representatives of these organisations passed the letters on to the KGB.
 Denunciations of the Crimean Tatars were written by Tikhonov, a rear-admiral of the Baltic Fleet, K. Voronkov, a secretary of the Board of USSR Writers’ Union, A. Mukhtar and R. Faizi, deputy Chairmen of the Uzbek Writers’ Union, and Sh.
 Sagdulla, a literary consultant and secretary of the Uzbek Writers’ Union Party Organisation.
 The director of the Crimean Regional Museum, L. Zhuk, wrote a report about the comments written by Crimean Tatars in the Museum Visitors’ Book.
 In their comments they had said that the part played by the Crimean-Tatars in the Great Patriotic War and in the struggle for Soviet Power in the Crimea was not reflected in the Museum’s exhibits; on the stand labelled “Heroes of the Soviet Union from our Crimean Homeland” there were no photographs of the Crimean Tatars who have been honoured with this high rank.
 The pages with their comments were torn out of the Visitors’ Book and added to the case-file.